kollin-brandenburg/ICS_HCM/LabGuide100.md

 **1.2.2.19** Select the `Close` button to dismiss the Trigger view wizard.

 **1.2.2.20** Let’s view the next node down in the integration.
 This is an *Assign* node.
-The job of this Assign activity is to initialize variables that will be used in the calls to be made to the eBusiness Suite.
+The job of this Assign activity is to initialize variables that will be used in the calls to be made to the File system.

 ![](images/100/image012j.png)